Latest Posts

 The avenue for appealing these decisions is narrow, underscoring the importance of the division’s role in delivering timely justice in the high-pressure environment of international sports.

-If you require any advice on sporting regulation or disputes, please get in touch with Simon Grossobel, Litigation Partner.
+If you require any advice on sporting regulation or disputes, please get in touch with Simon Grossobel, Litigation Partner and Head of the Quastels Sports Group.

 Read More